 Debt settlement isn't the only path — and it's not the right fit for everyone.
 Here are all the options available to Oklahoma residents:

 Negotiate with creditors to pay less than you owe.
-Best for $10K+ in unsecured debt.
-Our specialty.
+Oklahoma's energy-sector volatility makes proactive debt resolution critical.
+Best for $7,500+ debt.

 Combine multiple debts into one lower-interest loan.
-Best for good credit + steady income.
+Oklahoma's low cost of living makes fixed payments easier.
+Best for 670+ credit score.

 Court-supervised discharge or reorganization.
+Oklahoma has generous personal property exemptions.
 Last resort — stays on credit report 7-10 years.

 Not sure which option fits?
 See our full comparison: Debt Relief Options — Side-by-Side Comparison